MAD9137/f2024/docs/modules/week13/delete-collection-cells.md

-# Highlighting and Deleting a CollectionView Cell
+# Highlighting and Deleting a CollectionViewCell

 One of the major differences between a CollectionView and a TableView is the method for deleting cells.
 As you know the TableView has a built in system for deleting cells, but you must take a more manual approach for deleting a cell from  CollectionView.